pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

   As illustration, an example of such an object-inplace operation without using a method:

     :::python
-    # we replace the Index on `df` inplace, but without actually updating any existing array
+    # we replace the Index on `df` inplace, but without actually
+    # updating any existing array
     df.index = pd.Index(...)
+    # we update the DataFrame inplace, but by completely replacing a column,
+    # not by mutating the existing column's underlying array
+    df["col"] = new_values

   Object-inplace operations, while not actually modifying existing column values, keep (a subset of) those columns and thus can avoid copying the data of those existing columns.